Thwarted in their Haskell investigation, congressional committees seek documents, explanation from Interior secretary

 Two congressional committees — the House Committee on Education and the Workforce and the House Committee on Natural Resources — sent a letter Tuesday to Haaland requesting precise records after a review of documents provided to Congress indicated “potential deletion of critical details and improper redactions.”

-On July 2, the committees sent a joint letter to BIE Director Tony Dearman, whose bureau oversees Haskell and whose boss is Haaland, seeking documents and information related to what has become know as the AIB Report.
+On July 2, the committees sent a joint letter to BIE Director Tony Dearman, whose bureau oversees Haskell and whose boss is Haaland, seeking documents and information related to what has become known as the AIB Report.
 That report, which is an investigation of harassment, bullying, sexual assault and other alleged misconduct at Haskell, was submitted to the BIE human resources officer on Nov.
 7, 2022, but it is dated Jan.
 13, 2023, prompting concerns about the report having been strategically edited and redacted.

 In response to the joint letter, The Department of the Interior invited congressional committee staff to review less redacted copies of the AIB Report in August.
 Before that, they had only been able to see a heavily redacted version, limiting what their investigation could achieve.